Solar systems do not necessarily require a battery. The battery is only required if you want to store excess energy

 Because solar panels produce their electricity when the sun is shining, a battery is a great asset if you want to use solar generated electricity at night.

 However, this is not the only benefit.
 Batteries are used whenever energy demands exceed the energy output of the panels.
 Therefore, on days when you are not using as much electricity, the excess will be stored in your batteries and which can be drawn upon on days when you use more than the panels produce.

 Without a battery, excess power will be sent back to the grid with a lot less value.
 As of November 2018, in NSW, when you draw power from grid you pay an average of 24 - 30c per kilowatt.
 However, sending the power back to the grid, you earn a rate ranging from 0.11 – 15c/kW.
 From this discrepancy alone, we can see how it is more cost effective to store your excess solar energy for use in your home.

 If greater energy independence and reduced power bills are your primary goals, batteries can certainly help you achieve these aims.
 But what about return on investment?

 The price of batteries has lowered dramatically in the previous few years, as the efficiency has risen.
-We are closer than ever to the goal of reducing the payback period by the addition of batteries to the solar system, rather than extending it.
-However, the most appropriate goal for the current state of development is whether the battery pays for itself before or after its warranty.
+We are closer than ever to the goal of reducing the payback period by the addition of batteries to a solar system, rather than adding panels to your installation.
+However, the most appropriate question for the current state of development is whether the battery pays for itself before or after its warranty.

 Please feel free to leave a comment here ....